Istanbul itinerary 3 days

 In the evening, I recommend having dinner in the old city.

-Generally speaking, if you go to 16 Hoca Paşa Street in the old town, that’s where a whole section with restaurants is.
+Generally speaking, if you want to enjoy Istanbul street food, go to Hoca PaΕa Street in the old town.
+That’s where a whole section with restaurants is.
 Then walk towards the spice bazaar, and the restaurants are all around.
 This is one of the best places in Istanbul to eat.

 To be more specific here are some great restaurants you should try in Istanbul: